Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Introduction

 which is classicaly referred to as the Transport-Stokes system and which appears as an interesting model of sedimentation.
 On the whole space, this system has been obtained by Höfer in \cite{HoferInertia} from the Vlasov-Stokes system, and by considering the same scaling as ours for the hydrodynamical limit.

-Our contribution in the current article (see Theorems \ref{thCV}--\ref{th-rate:cvgence}) establishes the rigorous derivation of a slightly different macroscopic sedimentation model from the full Vlasov-Navier-Stokes system and in the case of the half-space.

 If starting at the microscopic level (with a N--solid particle system coupled with a fluid equation), one can seek to recover the related mesoscopic and macroscopic models.
 Up to our knowledge, the best results only deal with the direct passage to the macroscopic system \eqref{Transport-Stokes}, by working in a dilute regime where the inertia of the particles is neglected (see the work of Mecherbet \cite{Mech}, Höfer \cite{Hof} and Höfer and Schubert \cite{HS} and the related mean-field techniques).
+For further results on the Transport-Stokes system \eqref{Transport-Stokes}, we refer to \cite{HS, Mech2, Antoine, MS, Gray}.

-The derivation of the Vlasov-Navier-Stokes system from microscopic laws is however an outstanding open problem and results in that direction are still fragmentory.
+The derivation of the Vlasov-Navier-Stokes system \eqref{eq:Vlasov}--\eqref{eq:NS}--\eqref{eq:NS2} from microscopic laws is however an outstanding open problem and results in that direction are still fragmentory.
 An homogenization procedure has for instance led to the derivation of the sole Brinkman force in the fluid equation (see \cite{DGR,H,HMS, CH, H2}) while \cite{FLR1, FLR2} have adressed the case of an intermediate N--particle-fluid coupling with dissipation in velocity\footnote{We also mention a different approach taken in \cite{BDGR1,BDGR2}, starting from a system of biphase Boltzmann equations for the gas and the droplets, but which still remains partly formal.}.